-After lunch we ride the high-speed train (#G87, 14:00/18:23) to Xi’an.
+After a light lunch, we travel to Xian by the high-speed train (#G87, 14:00/18:23).
 The 4-hour-23-minute rail journey through fertile farmland dotted with villages provides the visitor an excellent way to enjoy the beautiful countryside.
-The track we travel on between Beijing and Zhengzhou is part of the new 2,298km high-speed railway linking Beijing and subtropical Guangzhou and the longest high-speed rail line in the world.
+The track we travel on between Beijing and Zhengzhou is part of the new 2,298km high-speed railway linking Beijing and subtropical Guangzhou and is also the longest high-speed rail line in the world.
 In the past 20 years China has been on a building spree expanding the country’s rail network and upgrading existing railways.
-Its new high-speed rail service rivals France’s TGV and Japan’s “shinkansen” in terms of safety, speed and punctuality.
+Its new high-speed rail service rivals France’s TGV and Japan’s “shinkansen” in terms of safety, speed, comfort and punctuality.

-With a history going back over 3,000 years, Xi’an served as the capital of several ruling dynasties including the Han (206 BC – 220 AD) and the Tang (618 – 907).
-It is home to the famous Terracotta Army as well as the eastern terminus of the ancient Silk Road – a network of trade routes that connected China proper with regions as far as the Mediterranean beginning in the 2nd Century BC.
+With a history going back over 3,000 years, Xi’an served as China’s capital of several ruling dynasties including the Han (206 BC – 220 AD) and the Tang (618 – 907 AD).
+It is home of the famous Terracotta Army and the eastern terminus of the ancient Silk Road – a network of trade routes connecting China proper with regions as far as the Mediterranean beginning in the Second Century BC.

 After lunch we return to the city for a stroll on the ancient city wall.
 Declared a national treasure by the State Council in 1961, the wall first built in 1370 encircles an area of 14 square kilometres.
 It runs 13.7 kilometres long and measures 12 metres in height with a thickness at the base between 15 to 18 metres.